 Step 1: Enable SCIM option in Miro

-To enable SCIM for your Miro Enterprise account, go to the Settings > Security, enable the SCIM Provisioning feature.
+To enable SCIM for your Miro Enterprise plan, go to the Company settings > Enterprise integrations, enable the SCIM Provisioning feature.
 There you can get the Base URL and the API Token for configuring your IdP.

 Step 2: Configure your Identity Provider

 The setup will depend on the Identity Provider you use.
 Miro supports preconfigured Okta and Azure AD however you can use any Identity Provider of your choice for as long as it allows setting up SCIM.